Learning to Think Fast and Slow for Visual Language Models: Experiments

 \subsection{Ablation Study}

-\paragraph{Effect of thinking mode auto-labeling.} Recall that our approach consists of two stages: thinking mode auto-labeling and dual-mode RL (see Figure~\ref{fig:framework}).
-We first evaluate the role of auto-labeling.
-By removing the auto-labeling stage---meaning that we loss the thinking mode labels---we rely only on the the dual-mode system prompt shown in Figure~\ref{fig:sys_prompt} to develop the two thinking systems.
+\paragraph{Effect of dual-mode anchoring.} Recall that our approach consists of two stages: dual-mode anchoring and dual-mode learning (see Fig.~\ref{fig:framework}).
+We first evaluate the role of dual-mode anchoring.
+By removing this stage---meaning that we rely only on the dual-mode system prompt shown in Fig.~\ref{fig:sys_prompt} to develop the dual-thinking systems.
 The results are shown in Table~\ref{tab:ablation_component}.
-The accuracy drops significantly from 75.6\% to 72.6\% on MathVista, and from 30.2\% to 28.5\% on MathVision.
-During training, we find that the model quickly collapses to the thinking mode with higher initial likelihood (i.e., the fast-thinking mode, see Figure~\ref{fig:ablation_fast_ratio}), which explains why the token length is shorter (120 vs.~184 on MathVista and 332 vs.~446 on MathVision).
-The collapse significantly limits the development of reasoning and leads to shorter responses and degraded overall performance.
-The results also suggest that GRPO alone is insufficient to develop effective System 1+2 thinking.
+A consistent performance decline is observed across all benchmarks.
+Most notably, MathVista and MathVision exhibit significant drops of 3.0\% and 1.7\%, respectively.
+This degradation is primarily attributed to mode collapse during the early stages of RL.
+Without the guidance of prefix-conditioned rollouts, the model tends to exploit the thinking mode with higher initial likelihood (i.e., the fast-thinking mode, see Fig.~\ref{fig:exp_short_ratio}).
+This collapse is evidenced by a substantial reduction in average response length, which limits the development of System 2 reasoning and degrades the overall performance.

-\paragraph{Effect of dual-mode RL.} By removing dual-mode RL, we train the model on the same data as DualMindVLM but without using the thinking mode labels.
-Specifically, the model is trained with GRPO to just develop System 2 thinking, guided by the prompt \textit{“Please reason step by step.”}.
-Table~\ref{tab:ablation_component} shows that the accuracy declines on both benchmarks: from 75.6\% to 75\% on MathVista, and from 30.2\% to 28.9\% on MathVision.
-It is worth noting that this reduced version improves upon the base model with noticeable gains in accuracy: 6.8\% on MathVista and 4.8\% on MathVision; and interestingly, the performance is even better than some state-of-the-art models shown in Table~\ref{tab:main_results}, such as MM-Eureka and OpenVLThinker.
-These results strongly demonstrate the importance of data curation for RL---our auto-labeling stage can be viewed as data curation as it produces datasets with well-balanced easy and hard samples.
+\paragraph{Effect of dual-mode RL.} By removing dual-mode RL, the model is trained with GRPO on the same data to just develop System 2 thinking, guided by the prompt \textit{“Please reason step by step”}.
+As shown in Table~\ref{tab:ablation_component}, accuracy drops on MathVista and MathVision compared with the full model.
+On MMStar and ScienceQA, performance remains competitive, but response lengths increase substantially, resulting in much lower token efficiency.
+Notably, even this reduced variant still improves over the base model and surpasses several recent reasoning models shown in Table~\ref{tab:main_results}.
+This suggests that part of the performance gains may already stem from the mode anchoring stage itself.
+Since anchoring relies on length-based thresholding, it effectively alters the training data distribution by selecting samples with more pronounced output length tendencies.
 Data-centric RL for reasoning is beyond the scope of our work.
 We will investigate this topic in future work.